Contraception

 Also called Morning- after pill.
 It is available at many drug stores as an over-the-counter product, and at the moment in India, a prescription is not required to buy these pills.

-Take the pill as soon as possible after unprotected sex.
-The earlier you take the pill, the more effective it is.
+To maximize the effectiveness of the emergency contraceptive pill, it's essential to take it as soon as possible after having unprotected sex.
+The sooner you take the pill, the higher the likelihood of its effectiveness.
 It should be taken within 72 hours.
-It is thought to work mainly by preventing the release of an egg from your ovary.
-It is not thought to cause an abortion.
+It is thought to work mainly by preventing the release of an egg from your ovary and not causing an abortion.

 Ulipristal acetate pill